St. John's Wort

 PLANT FAMILY: Clusiaceae

-PART UTILIZED: leaves & flowers, wildcrafted
+PART UTILIZED: leaves and flowers, wildcrafted

 EXTRACTION METHOD: steam distilled

 AROMATIC CONSIDERATIONS: Diffused, St. John's Wort may relieve fatigue, anxiety, headache, low spirits, and sadness.
 The aroma of St. John's Wort is also stimulating to the mind and the memory.

 APPLICATION: St. John's Wort should be diluted well and used in moderation.
 (See “Cautions”)